unswexplains/unswexplains.github.io/f15afbee8fcc/content.md

   });
 </script>

-You'll probably agree that points and bars are not as good for this data as lines.
+You'll probably agree that for this data, points and bars are not as good as lines.

 Lines naturally give the impression of continuity between the values, whereas points and bars don't.
 Giving the impression of continuity is appropriate for this data, because temperature is something that changes continuously from month to month, rather than jumping from discrete value to discrete value.
-Lines are generally a good way to visualise a variable that changes continously over time.
+Lines are generally a good way to visualise a variable that changes continuously over time.

 There's another drawback of using bars in this case.
 Bars give the impression that we're showing amounts.
 That's fine for a variable like rainfall, which can appropriately be thought of as an amount (an amount of rain).
 But it's not so fine for temperature, which is difficult to think of as an amount (what would it be an amount of?).